cake-tools/ConversionExportTool/README.md

 * `In Progress`: Your queued job is now being actively exported.
 In this state, it is best to leave your task runner alive until you receive an updated status.
 * `Success`: Your queue job has completed.
 The `Download Link` is now visible.
 Clicking on the link will automatically start a download of your file.
 * `Failed`: Your queue job encountered an error while being exported.
 Try reading the task runner output, or queue the job once again.

+## FAQ

+* Q: My report has started processing, but it is now frozen on the same interval for a long period of time.
+What can I do?
+* A: First, cancel the `task_runner.py`.
+Next, go to the Conversion Export Tool interface and requeue the job.
+Lastly, run the `task_runner.py` again.
+Your report will be processed succesfully.

+* Q: I've successfully added an export job in the queue, but when I run `task_runner.py` I get either get an error or a "No Message in Queue" message.
+* A: There is usually a short delay period between the time a message is sent to SQS and when you can receive a message.
+Wait a minute before running `task_runner.py` to resolve this issue.